MegEngine/MegEngine/scripts/whl/BUILD_PYTHON_WHL_README.md

 ./scripts/whl/manylinux2014/build_wheel_common.sh -sdk cu101
 ```

-* And you can find all of the outputs in `output` directory.If you just want to build for a specific Python verison, you can use `ALL_PYTHON` environment variable. eg:
+* And you can find all of the outputs in `output` directory.If you just want to build for a specific Python verison, you can use `ALL_PYTHON` environment variable. such as:
 ```bash
 ALL_PYTHON="36m" ./scripts/whl/manylinux2014/build_wheel_common.sh -sdk cu101
 ```

-* If you just want to build with cpu only version, you can set `-sdk` environment 'cpu'. eg:
+* If you just want to build with cpu only version, you can set `-sdk` environment 'cpu'. such as:
 ```bash
 ALL_PYTHON="36m" ./scripts/whl/manylinux2014/build_wheel_common.sh -sdk cpu
 ```